 - Beginning to envision sharing your life with someone else.

 Another consideration is do you have time for a relationship?
 If you work full time, and have children at home you may not.
 Sit down with a calendar and be honest about how many evenings a week you are available or how many nights a month you could stay over at someone’s place or they at yours?
 Are you available to travel together?
-If the answer is you have very little time, you need to face a truth about adult relationships, they can’t be sustained by meeting twice a month in restaurants and coffee shops.
+If the answer is you have very little time, you need to face a truth about adult relationships, they can’t be sustained by occasional meetings in restaurants and coffee shops.

 Finally, there are no absolutes and emotional recovery is not linear.
 What’s important is developing an awareness of how you are feeling emotionally and giving some thought to how a new relationship could fit into your life.
 Try to have a sense of humor and remember it’s not life or death.
 If you go on a date, feel a bit uncomfortable and realize you are not ready, take a break.